 Some health care facilities focus on treating people with co-occurring disorders.
 Although health professionals may not treat anxiety disorder and a substance use disorder at the same time, it’s important to treat both conditions using the same treatment plan.

-Anxiety disorder can increase the severity of alcohol use disorder and drug use disorder and increase relapse rates.
+Anxiety disorder can increase the severity of alcohol addiction and drug use disorder and increase relapse rates.
 Substance use disorders also reduce the recovery rates of people suffering from anxiety disorders and increase the risk of suicide in patients with panic disorder.
 Providers that address co-occurring disorders keep all of those factors in mind when developing a treatment plan.

 Our dual recovery programs are based on decades of research to deliver treatment that really works.Get Help Now